Practice makes perfect.

 Still need help?
 We’re happy to answer any questions you have about websites and social media.
 Contact us using the details below or by calling (208) 334-2470.

 This handy reference, How to Conduct a Familiarization Tour, covers topics such as:

 - Types of fam tours.

 - Whether a fam tour is right for you/your community.

 - How to conduct a fam tour, from planning to wrap-up.

 Itineraries, whether for hosted fams and site visits or for unescorted visits, should be submitted through the ad approval process prior to the visit.

-Here are two good examples of what should be included with a Request for Funds.
-Times, of course, are approximate.
+Below are examples of what should be included with a Request for Funds.
+Times are approximate.